Hero or villain, Ocasio-Cortez remains a media fixation

 Advertisement

 Her status is evident on social media.
-During the second half of February, the hashtag @AOC was mentioned 3.64 million times on Twitter.
-That was more than the hashtags for the two congressional leaders, House Speaker Nancy Pelosi (1.22 million) and Senate Majority Leader Mitch McConnell (696,000) combined.
+During the second half of February, her Twitter handle, @AOC, was mentioned 3.64 million times on the social network.
+That was more than handles for the two congressional leaders, House Speaker Nancy Pelosi (1.22 million) and Senate Majority Leader Mitch McConnell (696,000) combined.

 Since she took office, stories about AOC have averaged about 2,200 likes, shares, or comments on Facebook, according to the social media analytics company NewsWhip.
 That's more than double the typical interactions on Pelosi articles.
 No other Democrats came closer.